Sugar Act: Effect on the American colonies

-The Sugar Act was passed by Parliament on 5 April 1764, and it arrived in the colonies at a time of economic depression.
+The act was passed by Parliament on 5 April 1764, and it arrived in the colonies at a time of economic depression.
 A good part of the reason was that a significant portion of the colonial economy during the Seven Years' War was involved with supplying food and supplies to the British Army.
 Colonials, however, especially those affected directly as merchants and shippers, assumed that the highly visible new tax program was the major culprit.
 As protests against the Sugar Act developed, it was the economic impact rather than the constitutional issue of taxation without representation that was the main focus for the colonists.

 New England ports especially suffered economic losses from the Sugar Act as the stricter enforcement made smuggling molasses more dangerous and risky.
 Also they argued that the profit margin on rum was too small to support any tax on molasses.
 Forced to increase their prices, many colonists feared being priced out of the market.
 The British West Indies, on the other hand, now had unrestricted exports.
 With supply of molasses well exceeding demand, the islands prospered with their reduced expenses while New England ports saw revenue from their rum exports decrease.
-Also the West Indies had been the primary colonial source for hard currency, or specie, and as the reserves of specie were depleted the soundness of colonial currency was threatened.
+Additionally, the West Indies had been the primary colonial source for hard currency, or specie, and as the reserves of specie were depleted the soundness of colonial currency was threatened.

 Two prime movers behind the protests against the Sugar Act were Samuel Adams and James Otis, both of Massachusetts.
 In May 1764 Samuel Adams drafted a report on the Sugar Act for the Massachusetts assembly, in which he denounced the act as an infringement of the rights of the colonists as British subjects:

 In August 1764, fifty Boston merchants agreed to stop purchasing British luxury imports, and in both Boston and New York City there were movements to increase colonial manufacturing.
 There were sporadic outbreaks of violence, most notably in Rhode Island.
 Overall, however, there was not an immediate high level of protest over the Sugar Act in either New England or the rest of the colonies.
 That would begin in the later part of the next year when the Stamp Act 1765 was passed.

-The Sugar Act 1764 was repealed in 1766 and replaced with the Revenue Act 1766, which reduced the tax to one penny per gallon on molasses imports, British or foreign.
+The act was replaced with the Revenue Act 1766 (6 Geo.
+3. c.
+52), which reduced the tax to one penny per gallon on molasses imports, British or foreign.
 This occurred around the same time that the Stamp Act 1765 was repealed.

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).